Digital Intelligence Hub

 Technical Knowledge Index

 The old security model had a name nobody called it at the time: the castle-and-moat approach.
 Build strong walls, dig a deep moat, install a drawbridge at the perimeter, and trust everyone who gets past the gates.
-The idea was logical in a world where employees came to the office, used company desktops, and connected to on-premises servers through a managed internal network.
+That idea made sense when employees came to the office, used company desktops, and connected to on-premises servers.
+That world no longer exists.

 Today, your employees connect from home networks, coffee shops, airports, and hotel rooms.
-Your applications live in AWS, Azure, Google Cloud — not a server room down the hall.
+Your applications live in AWS, Azure, Google Cloud.
 Your contractors access internal systems from laptops you have never touched.
-And the attackers you're trying to stop have spent years learning exactly how to get past the moat, steal a legitimate set of castle keys, and walk in through the front gate.
+In 2025, 75% of breaches exploited legitimate credentials — not zero-day exploits, not exotic malware.
+Attackers stole valid usernames and passwords, then walked straight through the traditional perimeter.

 Zero Trust was built specifically to stop this.
 Not by building a higher moat.
 By eliminating the assumption of trust entirely — even for users and devices already inside your network.

-Quick Answer: Zero Trust Network Security in 2026
+Quick Answer: Zero Trust in 2026

-What Is Zero Trust Network Security?
+1. What Is Zero Trust Network Security?

 Zero Trust is a security framework built on one absolute principle: never trust, always verify.